Gerard Fowke: Career

-In 1912, Fowke travelled to Guatemala, where he examined ancient mounds in the abandoned Mayan city of Quirigua.
+In 1912, Fowke travelled to Guatemala, where he examined ancient mounds in the abandoned Mayan city of Quiriguá.
 He travelled to the Hawaiian Islands, looking in vain for a pre-historic population.

-Fowke spent several months examining pre-historic remains in Mexico, New Orleans, New Mexico, and the Carlsbad Caverns.
-He was once given a grant of 2500 U.S. dollars, spending the money investigating the geology of Yellowstone National Park.
-In 1926, he studied Native American burial mounds in the present day Marksville State Historic Site in Louisiana.
+Fowke spent several months examining pre-historic remains in Mexico, New Orleans, and New Mexico, including the Carlsbad Caverns.
+He was once given a grant of $2500, spending the money investigating the geology of Yellowstone National Park.
+In 1926, he studied Native American burial mounds at the present-day Marksville State Historic Site in Louisiana.
 Working for the Smithsonian Institution, he was the first archeologist to study the area and produce a detailed map.

 Fowke spent much of his life studying ancient mounds of rocks and earth, trying to prove the existence of a civilization that pre-dated what we currently understand to be the Native Americans.
-He never found evidence of a civilization distinct from the later Native Americans.
-His 1902 book Archaeological History of Ohio, which summarized his research, helped to prove that these mounds were indeed made by the Native Americans.
-His research was sponsored by the American Museum of Natural History of New York, the Philadelphia Academy of Natural Science, the Smithsonian Institution, and others.
+He never found evidence of a civilization distinct from later Native Americans.
+His 1902 book Archæological History of Ohio, which summarized his research, helped to prove that these mounds were indeed made by the Native Americans.
+His research was sponsored by the American Museum of Natural History of New York, the Philadelphia Academy of Natural Sciences, the Smithsonian Institution, and others.

-Fowke published at least 59 works during his career, mostly regarding his research on Native American archeology.
+Fowke published at least 59 works during his career, mostly regarding his archeological research on Native Americans.
 His publications appeared in numerous journals, newspapers, and magazines, including Science, Popular Science, and publications of the Smithsonian Institution.
 Most of Fowke's research was done on foot.
 He walked an estimated 100,000 miles during the course of his career.
 He did geological or archeological research in nearly every state in the United States.
 Fowke was a lifelong bachelor and died with no close kin.
 He moved to Madison, Indiana, in 1922 and lived there the remainder of his life.
-Fowke died in King's Daughters' Hospital in Madison of natural causes at age of 78 and was interred in Springdale Cemetery in Madison, Indiana.
+Fowke died in King's Daughters' Hospital in Madison of natural causes at age of 78 and was interred in Springdale Cemetery in Madison.